cihat-kose/techno-study-java-projects/README.md

 4. Push to the branch (`git push origin feature-branch`).
 5. Create a Pull Request.

+## 🔍 Current Status
+All projects compile with JDK 8 or higher.
+Development is complete and the repository is provided solely for educational reference.
+Some examples may not reflect production-ready best practices.

 ## 📜 License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.